 Westchester County Grandparents’ Rights Lawyers

-divorce or family tragedy has put your relationship with your grandchild in jeopardy,
+divorce or family tragedy put your relationship with your grandchild in jeopardy?

-As a result, there are only two circumstances under which you may sue for
+There are currently only two circumstances under which you may sue for

 and the other is as broad as the law can get.
 The broad condition (if

-circumstances make intervention necessary) include situations where grandparents
+circumstances make intervention necessary) includes situations where grandparents

 have previously had long-term care or